Ten times yesterday. Eleven the day before. And it starts again today.

 Conversation: Our conversation engine handles what the companion says in real time - reasoning through what your loved one is expressing, drawing on everything in the personal knowledge base, and responding according to the Alzheimer Society of Canada's published communication guidelines for dementia.
 Patient pacing, one topic at a time, no corrections, no arguments.

-Voice: Our voice synthesis engine generates the caregiver's cloned voice.
-It starts as an Instant Clone after your first onboarding interview session with our setup specialist Sarah and deepens into a Professional Clone after sessions two and three.
-You can sharpen it further any time by adding more interview sessions in the Advanced Training tab.
+Voice: Our voice synthesis engine generates the caregiver's voice.
+It starts as an Initial Voice after your first onboarding interview session with our setup specialist Sarah and deepens into a Refined Voice after sessions two and three.
+You can sharpen it further any time by adding more interview sessions in the Voice tab.

 Transcription: Our real-time transcription engine captures every call so a conversation summary lands in your dashboard within seconds of the call ending.